xceptstriver/microBlogging_fountane/README.md

     RNBoiler
 </h1>

-RNBoiler is a minimal React Native Boilerplate with the following in place for you
+RNBoiler is a minimal React Native Boilerplate with the following already setup.

 - React Redux + Rematch
 - react-native-router-flux